Expert Roundtable: How to Choose the Best Crowdfunding Platform for Your NonprofitJanuary 13, 2014 by Janna Finch

 Mr. Conkin spends much of his time experimenting and measuring ways FundRazr, a crowdfunding platform, can reach more people.
 Past roles with P&G, BC Lottery and multiple tech startups have sharpened his instincts on what customers want and how to deliver it.

-Mr. Ibberson is an established business writer and a current contributor at CrowdClan.
-The CrowdClan Blog offers a community of experts tips and tricks to help fundraisers succeed in crowdfunding.
-Ibberson primarily focuses on equity-crowdfunding, startup investing and campaign management.
+Mr. Ibberson is an established business writer and was a contributor at CrowdClan.
+The CrowdClan Blog offered a community of experts tips and tricks to help fundraisers succeed in crowdfunding.
+Ibberson primarily focused on equity-crowdfunding, startup investing and campaign management.

 In 2011, Mr. Wu launched a crowdfunding campaign that raised over $125,000 in 10 days for disaster relief.
 His work has been recognized by the Mayor of Austin and featured in the New York Times, CNN, Forbes and the Wall Street Journal.